stacks-network/stacks-core/sip/sip-001-burn-election.md

 from one fork to another fork as its collective choice of the canonical transaction history.
 From the perspective of an external observer, such as a wallet, the blockchain appears to have reorganized its transactions.

-**Tunable-proof mining** is the act of voting to include a block in a blockchain by both destroying cryptocurrency from one blockchain in order to mine a block on another blockchain, as well as submitting an accompanying proof-of-work.
-Destroying the cryptocurrency can be done by rendering it unspendable.